Dead Men Don't Wear Plaid: Archive footage (in order of appearance)

-All actors featured in archive footage were still alive at the time of the movie's release except Ladd, Bogart, Lake, Arnold, Crawford, and Laughton.
-Bergman died just a few months after the film's debut.

 Production

 In mid-1980, comedian Steve Martin was having lunch with director Carl Reiner and screenwriter George Gipe.
 They were also discussing a screenplay Martin had written when he suggested that they use a clip from an old film.
 From this suggestion came the idea of using all sorts of clips from films throughout the entire feature.
 The three men left the lunch thinking about how they could incorporate all of these old clips into a story.
 Reiner planned to work Martin into the old footage via over-the-shoulder shots so that it looked like the comedian was talking to these vintage actors, a strategy used effectively several times in the film.
 In one scene, trick photography makes it appear that Martin is in the same shot (not over-the-shoulder) as Cary Grant in a clip from Suspicion.
 Reiner and Gipe spent countless hours looking through classic films for specific shots and "listening for a line that was ambiguous enough but had enough meat in it to contribute a line".
 They took lines of dialogue from clips they wanted to use and juxtaposed them while also trying to write a story based on them.
 Reiner and Gipe finally worked out a story and then met with Martin, who contributed some funny material of his own.

 Martin purposely chose not to watch any classic films noir because he "didn't want to act like Humphrey Bogart … I didn't want to be influenced".
 The filmmakers enlisted some of the people that helped define many of the classic films from the 1940s.
 Costume designer Edith Head created over 20 suits for Martin in similar fashion to those worn by Cary Grant and James Stewart.
 Production designer John DeCuir, a veteran with 40 years of experience, designed 85 sets for the ten-week shooting schedule.
 Director of photography Michael Chapman studied the angles and lighting popular among '40s film noir, conducting six months of research with Technicolor to try to match the old film clips with his new footage.

 Principal photography began on July 7, 1981, with the bulk of the shooting done on soundstages of Laird International Studios in Culver City and three exterior locations shot in and around Los Angeles.
 Martin usually acted opposite actors dressed exactly like the classic movie stars he was interacting with so that he had someone he could talk to and who would respond to his lines.

 Edith Head died two weeks after finishing her work on this film.
 A dedication honoring her appears before the film's end credits.